Explore Mediation As An Option For Your Family Conflict

 Flexible Solutions Centered On Maintaining Relationships

-At Kramer Kozek LLP, we understand complex family circumstances.
+At Kozek PLLC, we understand complex family circumstances.
 When your professional practice, intellectual property, family business or child’s special education or medical needs are at stake, you need an attorney well-versed in these areas to navigate you through the difficult process of divorce or separation.
 Mediation can save you time, acrimony and the cost of litigation.
 Collaborative Divorce can help create a customized agreement for your family’s needs which is not possible through traditional litigation.